aerni/laravel-spotify/readme.md

 ];
 ```

 Create a new App in the [Spotify Developers Dashboard](https://developer.spotify.com/dashboard) and set the `Client ID` and `Client Secret` in your `.env` file.
-You may also set default values for `country`, `locale` and `market` that will be used for every API request that support the corresponding parameter.
+You may also set default values for `country`, `locale` and `market`.
+They will be passed as optional parameters to every endpoint that support the corresponding parameter.

 ```env
 SPOTIFY_CLIENT_ID=********************************